 What questions you should ask a tree service?

-You really need to ask at least tow or three questions to the tree service out quoting your job.
+You really need to ask at least two or three questions to the tree service quoting your job.
 These are going to sort the men from the boys (or women from the girls) so to speak.

 If you have an inexperienced arborist in front of you, the cracks will show during questioning.
 Here are some great questions I always get asked by customers.